Lifespan of air conditioner

 HVAC

-The answer to 'lifespan of air conditioner' is that the average lifespan of a central air conditioning unit is 15-20 years with proper maintenance.
-However, the actual lifespan can vary depending on factors like the quality of the unit, how often it's used, and how well it's maintained.
+The answer to 'lifespan of air conditioner' is that the typical lifespan of a central air conditioning unit is 15-20 years with proper maintenance.
+However, the actual lifespan can vary depending on factors like the quality of the unit, how often it's used, and the local climate.
+Proper maintenance, such as regular tune-ups and filter changes, can help extend the life of an AC system.

 Sources